alisadiq91/financeTracker/testing.md

 ## Lighthouse

-* I used inspect on google chrome to use the Lighthouse tool to check the performance of my web pages.
+* I used the inspect extension tool on google chrome to use the Lighthouse tool to check the performance of my web pages.
 The performance results were all 95 or above.
 Below are the results for each webpage.

 ### Home page
 ![lighthouse-home](https://github.com/alisadiq91/middleEasternCookbook/tree/master/assets/images/validation/lighthouse-home.png)